1905–06 Georgia Bulldogs basketball team

-The 1905–06 Georgia Bulldogs basketball team represented the University of Georgia during the 1905–06 college men's basketball season.
-The team finished the season with an overall record of 0–2.
+The 1905–06 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1905–06 collegiate men's basketball season in the United States.
+Led by first-year head coach Walter T. Forbes, the Bulldogs compiled an overall record of 0–2 with an identical mark in conference play.